 Therapy / manual mobilization

-Therapeutic exercise, such as self-mobilization in supine position on a foam roller, has been successfully used in a multidimensional exercise program that reduced kyphosis in hypercritical women.
+Therapeutic exercise, such as self-mobilization in a prone position on a foam roller, has been successfully used in a multidimensional exercise program that reduced kyphosis in hypercritical women.
 This type of self-mobilization technique can be applied appropriately in this population.

 A physiotherapist can help rehabilitate the postural changes and functional limitations associated with hyperkyphosis.

-Your physiotherapist will start by reviewing your past and present medical history with you, as well as what medications you normally take.
-If you report a sudden change in your posture, severe pain, or a significant change in your physical function, you will be referred to your primary care physician.
+Your physiotherapist will start by reviewing your past and present medical history with you and what medications you usually take.
+If you report a sudden change in your posture, severe pain, or a significant difference in your physical function, you will be referred to your primary care physician.

-A sudden increase in rounding of the back may indicate a more serious health problem.
+A sudden increase in back rounding may indicate a more serious health problem.
 When a more serious problem is ruled out, your physiotherapist will perform special tests to evaluate your unique condition.

-The therapist will begin by observing, measuring and recording their postural alignment, trunk strength, range of motion and flexibility in movement.
-He or she can also measure your spinal curve with a special rule.
+The therapist will begin by observing, measuring, and recording their postural alignment, trunk strength, range of motion, and flexibility in movement.
+They can also measure your spinal curve with a particular rule.

-If you have difficulty walking or maintaining balance, your therapist will watch your movement and perform tests to determine the level of difficulty and if you have a higher risk of falling.
+Suppose you have difficulty walking or maintaining balance.
+In that case, your therapist will watch your movement and perform tests to determine the difficulty level and if you have a higher risk of falling.

-Your physiotherapist can help you with a variety of treatment options, including specific exercises to help reduce kyphotic posture and decrease pain.
+Your physiotherapist can help you with various treatment options, including specific exercises to help reduce kyphotic posture and decrease pain.

 Training of postural alignment, stretching and strengthening exercises to help reduce the curvature and prevent the condition from progressing.
-The exercises will emphasize the strength of the upper back, as well as the strength of the shoulder and hips.
+The activities will emphasize the strength of the upper back and the power of the shoulder and hips.

-Breathing exercises to help improve your tolerance to physical activity by increasing your lung capacity.
+Breathing exercises help improve your tolerance to physical activity by increasing your lung capacity.

-Pain management using modalities such as heat, ice and / or electrical stimulation such as transcutaneous electrical nerve stimulation.
-Your physiotherapist will help you choose the modality that is most useful to you.
+Pain management uses modalities such as heat, ice, and electrical stimulation such as transcutaneous electrical nerve stimulation.
+Your physiotherapist will help you choose the most helpful modality for you.

 Education to improve their activities of daily life and facilitate their physical functioning.
-The physiotherapist can teach you how to get in and out of bed safely, in and out of the bathtub, or a chair, and how to lean and walk more easily.
+The physiotherapist can teach you how to get in and out of bed safely, in and out of the bathtub or a chair, and lean and walk more easily.

 Remember, all cases of hyperkyphosis are different.
 Your physiotherapist will choose the best treatment options for you based on your evaluation of your specific problem.

 Although orthoses appear to be beneficial, passive braces do not provide the beneficial effects of exercise on bones.
-Although not yet studied, the use of bracings in combination with therapeutic exercises can provide an additional beneficial effect.
+Although not yet studied, bracings combined with therapeutic exercises can provide an additional beneficial effect.

 The spinal-weighted kyphosis orthosis is another bracing alternative for hyperkyphosis.
 According to reports, this lightweight vest device improves balance and reduces pain among women with osteoporotic hyperplasia.

-The therapeutic bandage can also reduce the angle of kyphosis according to preliminary research in 15 women with osteoporotic vertebral fractures; those with the largest initial kyphosis had the greatest reduction in kyphosis with the therapeutic bandage.
+According to preliminary research, the therapeutic bandage can also reduce kyphosis angle in 15 women with osteoporotic vertebral fractures; those with the most significant initial kyphosis had the greatest reduction in kyphosis with the therapeutic bandage.